Social Welfare Research

 What does net worth look like in the US today?

 Net worth in the US varies based on several factors, one of which is age.
 We have provided two snapshots of net worth by percentile of Americans between the ages of 30 and 40, the prime earning years, and ages 60 to 70, which is early retirement age.
-While net worth increases on average over this period, 50% of those between 30 and 40 have accumulated very little net worth, at $36,000 or less.
-As for the early retirement group, 50% have accumulated less than $221,000, which is insufficient to ensure a financially secure retirement.
+While net worth increases on average over this period, 50% of those between 30 and 40 have accumulated very little net worth at $48,000 or less.
+As for the early-retirement-age group, 50% have accumulated less than $275,000, which is insufficient to ensure a financially secure retirement.

 How much do Americans earn by percentile and at what age?

-Again, as shown below, earnings initially increase with age and work experience until people are in their early to mid-40s, when earnings begin to level off.
-During this time, the average person in the US earns about $48,000 per year.
-Perhaps more meaningful, however, is the median, which is slightly less than $32,000 per year.
+Again, as shown below in data from 2022, earnings initially increase with age and work experience until people are in their early to mid-40s, when earnings begin to level off.
+At this age, the average person in the US earns about $75,000 per year.
+Perhaps more meaningful, however, is the median, which is slightly less than $55,000 per year.

 What is the definition of poverty in the US?